Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 📅 Dormancy Period: May–August

-🍽 Feeding: Reduce feeding but always provide water
+🍽 Feeding: Reduce feeding frequency but always provide fresh water

 8. Common Problems & Troubleshooting